The type of the elements in the cursor.

 Return remaining objects in the cursor as an array.
 This method exhausts the cursor

-The current cursor instance for method chaining.
+The current cursor instance for chaining.

 Returns the number of objects return in the cursor.
 This method exhausts the cursor